mobilizingcs/ids_labs/unit_1/lab1f/lab1f.md

 ============================

 - To show you what _dirty_ data looks like, we'll check out the _American Time Use Survey_, or _ATU_ survey.
-- What is ATU survey?
+- What is the ATU survey?
     - It's a survey conducted by the US government (Specifically the Bureau of Labor Statistics).
     - They survey thousands of people to find out exactly what activities they do throughout a single day.
     - These thousands of people combined together give an idea about how much time the typical person living in the US spends doing various activites.